Baptistemontan/leptos_i18n/docs/book/src/reduce_size/02_dynamic_load.md

 1. There is a chance that enabling this feature actually increases binary sizes if there aren’t many translations, as there is additional code being generated to request, parse, and load the translations.
-But this is mostly a fixed cost, so with enough translations, the trade will be beneficial.
+But this is mostly a fixed cost, so with enough translations, so with enough translations, the trade-off will be beneficial.
 So do some testing.

 2. Only the raw strings are removed from the binary; the code to render each key is still baked in it, whatever the locale or the namespace.